 The term of specific investments depends upon whether it is a debt or equity investment.
 Loan investments are generally six to 12 months, while equity investments are anywhere from three years up to 10 years.
-Equity investments generally pay distributions on a quarterly basis, while debt investments pay monthly.
+Equity investments generally pay distributions on a monthly basis, while debt investments pay quarterly.
 These are just general rules, and it’s important to understand the distributions on any investment are never guaranteed.

 For income tax purposes, an IRS form K-1 will be provided for each equity investment, reporting the results of that particular investment.
 Income from loans will be reported on IRS form 1099.